FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 </html>
 ```

-In this template, if `user` exists, user's email address is shown.
+In this template, if the `user` variable exists, the user's email address is shown.
 Otherwise it displays login or registration links.

 Finally, update `oauth.py` to provide the routes you added to the template.
 Below is the entire updated file, but we'll examine each method one at a time after the code block: